anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 The same shift is happening with drivetrains and components.
 Shimano, SRAM, and Campagnolo remain the dominant names, but brands like Sensah, L-Twoo, Wheeltop, and Magene are now part of the conversation.
 They aren't appearing out of nowhere; many of these companies have deep roots in the same manufacturing ecosystems that have supported the major brands for decades.

 I am more willing than most to buy parts that require research and a bit of mechanical sympathy.
-Moving from a late-80s steel road bike retrofitted with modern components to a build comprised mostly of Chinese parts is reasonable plot progression for me.
+Moving from a late-80s steel road bike retrofitted with modern components to a build made up mostly of Chinese parts is reasonable plot progression for me.
 There are some obvious drawbacks: limited support, unproven long-term reliability, and paying to beta-test a product.
 But China operates on a massive scale.
 Both the absolute best and the absolute worst manufacturing happen there.
 Within that massive ecosystem, my belief is that there is a genuine chance of finding incredible value.
 Navigating that variance is part of the process.

 Ultimately, I like tinkering, and I wanted to see what these components are actually like to live with.
 This blog is my documentation of building and maintaining a bike with affordable Chinese components sourced mainly through AliExpress.

 # Part Overview

-I have included background information, selection justification, and occassionally more indepth notes where relevant.
+I have included background information, reasons for each selection, and occasionally more in-depth notes where relevant.

 ## Parts and Prices